-As we indicated in our article New Speed Limit on French Roads, the reduction in the speed limit appears to be as much a political reflex rather than a policy decision based on relevant evidence, and one that has gone spectacularly wrong.
+As we indicated in our article New Speed Limit on French Roads, the reduction in the speed limit appears to have been as much a political reflex as a policy decision based on relevant evidence, and one that has gone spectacularly wrong.

-Since the beginning of the yellow vest movement last November the majority of fixed radars in France have been damaged or destroyed by protestors.
+Since the beginning of the yellow vest movement last November the majority of fixed radars in France have been damaged or destroyed by protesters.

 The Minister of the Interior, Christophe Castaner, has stated that "nearly 75% of the radars ... had been neutralized, attacked and destroyed".

-The government have substantially increased manpower engaged to repair or replace the damaged radars, but in many cases they are later immobilised by protestors.
+The government have substantially increased manpower engaged to repair or replace the damaged radars, but in many cases they are later immobilised by protesters.

 The replacement of those radars damaged beyond repair is proving to a bigger problem, costing around €50 million to which must be added the loss in revenues estimated at around €500 million.